piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 Manually writing your migrations gives you a good level of control, but Piccolo supports `auto migrations` which can save a great deal of time.

-Piccolo will work out what tables to add by comparing previous auto migrations, and your current tables.
+Piccolo will work out which tables to add by comparing previous auto migrations, and your current tables.
 In order for this to work, you have to register your app's tables with the `AppConfig` in the piccolo_app.py file at the root of your app (see :ref:`PiccoloApps`).